Sex Type Thing

-"Sex Type Thing" is the debut single by American rock band Stone Temple Pilots, released from their debut studio album, Core, in March 1993.
-It also appears on the greatest hits compilation album Thank You.
-The song spawned a music video which received moderate rotation on MTV (at the height of the early 1990s grunge music scene).
-The single peaked at number 23 on the US Album Rock Tracks chart.
+"Sex Type Thing" is a song by the American rock band Stone Temple Pilots from their debut studio album, Core (1992).
+Atlantic Records serviced the song to US radio on September 14, 1992, as the band's debut and lead single from the album.
+"Sex Type Thing" peaked at number 23 on the US Album Rock Tracks chart and spawned a music video which received moderate rotation on MTV.

 Music video

 During the grunge explosion of the 1990s, the music video for "Sex Type Thing" is usually denoted as the single factor that drove Stone Temple Pilots into the scene.
 The video was in medium-heavy rotation on MTV during the time, and helped make STP a contender in the grunge era.
 The video itself hosts a very dark motif, showing the band performing in a dungeon chamber, with singer Scott Weiland having bleached his hair blond, interspersed between clips of a dancer swinging on a chain and a woman in a prom dress surrounded by a ring of fire who then is being menaced before she rips her clothes off.
 Footage of a wild man dancing plays throughout.
 This video is rather distinctive because it is the first to showcase Scott Weiland's trademark "dance".
-The set was used again for Sunny Day Real Estate's "In Circles" music video in 1994.